 High School Completion Programs

-You may prepare by attending HiSET classes in any of the five subject test areas.
-You can complete your HiSET by passing tests in writing, reading, math, social studies, and science.
-HiSET Testing services are available in each county.
+You may prepare by attending HSED classes in any of the five subject test areas.
+You can complete your HSED by passing tests in writing, reading, math, social studies, and science.
+HiSET testing services are available in each county.
 There is a test fee.
 Contact the Success Center for further information.

 High School Completion - Diploma Credit